on this page

 - up to 9 months in exceptional circumstances.

-Read more about exceptional circumstances on the Department of Social Services website.
+Read more about exceptional circumstances in the Child Support Guide on the Department of Social Services website.

 Who should use it